seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-5-Multi-Device.md

 ### Where We Stand Now

 EdgeMind has evolved from a collection of promising components into a cohesive, multi-layered system.
-As a solo Architect-Solopreneur, I’m able to move fast while keeping quality and architectural integrity high.
+As a solo Architect-Solopreneur, I’m able to move quickly while maintaining high standards of quality and architectural integrity.

 ---

 ### Major Advances in This Phase

 #### 1. Multi-Device & Workspace Support
-- Users can now onboard multiple edge devices and organize them into workspaces (factory floor, warehouse zone, etc.).
+- Users can now onboard multiple edge devices and organize them into logical workspaces (e.g., factory floor, warehouse zone).
-- Clerk + Next.js middleware handles tenant isolation.
+- Clerk + Next.js middleware handles tenant isolation securely.
-- Real-time dashboard updates via Inngest-triggered Server-Sent Events (SSE).
+- Real-time dashboard updates are powered by Inngest-triggered Server-Sent Events (SSE).

 #### 2. Advanced Alerting Engine
-- User-defined thresholds stored in Sanity CMS (no redeploys needed).
+- User-defined thresholds stored in Sanity CMS (no redeploys required).
 - Local LLM generates natural language explanations for anomalies (e.g., “Vibration spike on Motor-3 suggests bearing wear”).
-- GSAP-enhanced alert UI provides clear visual feedback.
+- GSAP-enhanced alert UI delivers clear, polished visual feedback.

 #### 3. Real Hardware Integration
 - Successfully deployed to a physical ESP32-based sensor rig.
-- MQTT → Inngest pipeline is stable even with intermittent connectivity.
+- MQTT → Inngest pipeline remains stable even with intermittent connectivity.
 - Cold start re-hydration logic has been field-tested and works reliably.

 #### 4. Model Governance in Action
-The Python + Panel monitoring tool now automatically runs regression tests when I swap Ollama models.
+The Python + Panel monitoring tool now automatically runs regression tests when swapping Ollama models.
 I can promote new versions with confidence.

 ---